-Russ Ruggles, who blogs for onlinedatingmatchmaker.com, makes an argument for lying in your online dating profile (in a post by the same title).
-He notes, first, that lying is common.
-People lie in the direction that we would expect, given social desirability.
+Russ Ruggles, who blogs for Online Dating Matchmaker, makes an argument for lying in your online dating profile.
+He notes, first, that lying is common and, second, that people lie in the direction that we would expect, given social desirability.
 Men, for example, tend to exaggerate their height; women tend to exaggerate their thinness:

 Since people also tend to restrict their searches according to social desirability (looking for taller men and thinner women), these lies will result in your being included in a greater proportion of searches.
 So, if you lie, you are more likely to actually go on a date.